sassoftware/sas-container-recipes/README.md

 # Background
-A collections of recipes for building containers with SAS and other tools.
+A collection of recipes for building containers with SAS and other tools.

 * [viya-programming](viya-programming/README.md) is a set of tools for creating SAS Viya 3.4 containers.
 * [addons](addons/README.md) is a set of tools for adding to the SAS Viya 3.4 containers.